cs4241-19a/a4-creativecoding/README.md

 - HTML/CSS validates

 ## Technical Achievements
+- **Stereo Confidence**: Stereo will always play.
+Usually if people implement a stereo it will sometimes not fail because the AudioContext will not initialize until user interaction.
+I implemented a feature so that the AudioContext will always initialize.
 - **Tech Achievement 1**: I wrote my own custom GLSL shaders to use as a material for my Three.js objects.
 - **Tech Achievement 2**: My audiovisualizer uses both FFT and amplitude analysis to drive visualization.
 - **Tech Achievement 3**: I optimized the efficiency of my reaction-diffusion algorithm by...
 - **Tech Achievement 4**: I visualized the dataset X using three different visualization technqiues provided by D3, andprovided

 ### Design/Evaluation Achievements
-- **Color of sliders**: The sliders from the dat.gui will change color as the user selects a color for stereo bars
+- **Color of sliders matches user's color choice**: The sliders from the dat.gui will automatically change color as the user selects a color for stereo bars.
+Used [this](https://gist.github.com/tzi/2953155) to learn how.
-- **Testing**: Tested the application with n = 10 users, finding that the stereo bars will appear and music will play for all users
+- **Testing**: Tested the application with n = 10 users, finding that the stereo bars will appear, music will play for all users, and functionality for user control works.
-- **Design Achievement 1**: I ensured that my application would run on both desktops / mobile devices by changing X
-- **Design Achievement 2**: I followed best practices for accessibility, including providing alt attributes for images and using semantic HTML.
-There are no `<div>` or `<span>` elements in my document.
-- **Design Achievement 3**: We tested the application with n=X users, finding that...